Utah Veterans Benefits

 - For the 2017-2018 school year, STA is not approved for use toward fees except for those cases where admin error is involved through misinformation provided by a member of the Utah National Guard Education Office.

 Find colleges in Utah with our School Finder.
-Use the filters to sort schools by state.
+Use the filters to find your perfect fit.